amasini0/cineca-gpu-school-cub/slides/slides.md

 **Steps**:

 1. Specialize template and allocate required shared memory (as usual)
-3. Allocate more shared memory for aggrgating bin counts
+3. Allocate more shared memory for bin counts aggregation
 4. Create histogram with `.InitHistogram` + `.Composite`, or just using `.Histogram`
-5. Values passed to histogram must be in range `0 <= val < num_bins`
+5. Values passed to histogram must be in range `[0, bins)`

 More details can be found [here](https://nvidia.github.io/cccl/cub/api/classcub_1_1BlockHistogram.html).
 </div>